PeterQ93/Junior-Fitness/README.md

 ### **Target Audiences**
 ​Looking to target parents and children.

+ - Parents looking to get some excercise for their kids
+ - Parents wanting kids to experince different sports
+ - Parents looking to build character and friendship for there kids

+### **User Stories**

+ - As a user i want to know more about the group
+ - As a user i want to be able to get in contact
+ - As a user i want to be able to see what classes available
+ - As a user i want to see social media links
+ - As a user i want an easy to use navigation bar
 ​
 ​
 ### **Site Aims**
 ​Junior Fitness aims to bring a range of fitness classes to kids.
 We have a simple and easy to follow website to see all our classes and playdates.

+- Inform parents of fitness classes for kids
+- Simple and easy to use interface
+- Ability to get in contact
+- Ability to show classes available

 ​